 - “The Roundtable” with Joe Donahue on WAMC/Northeast Public Radio

-Finally, there have been a couple of video interviews about my own writing and editing processes.
+Finally, here are some video interviews about my own writing and editing processes.

-- Author Solutions has posted several snippets on YouTube 1) Find Your Path as a Freelance Writer; 2) Teaching Great Expression; 3) What Are the Different Levels of Editing?
+- Author Solutions on YouTube 1) Find Your Path as a Freelance Writer; 2) Teaching Great Expression; 3) What Are the Different Levels of Editing?

 Feel free to comment, but be nice!
-And don’t ask me what is up with my hair in the BookBaby interview.
+And don’t ask me what is up with my hair in any of the video interviews.
 I cannot control my curls.